aerhard/linter-autocomplete-jing/README.md

 The linter gets activated when the document in the active editor tab has one of the following top-level grammar scopes: `text.xml`, `text.xml.xsl`, `text.xml.plist` or `text.mei`.
 The Atom core package [language-xml](https://atom.io/packages/language-xml) (installed by default) assigns a large set of common XML file extensions to the `text.xml` and `text.xml.xsl` scopes.
 XML property lists are supported by another core package, [language-property-list](https://atom.io/packages/language-property-list).
 In order to associate `.mei` files with `text.mei`, install [language-mei](https://atom.io/packages/language-xml).

 Please send a pull request or create an issue on the [Github page of this package](https://github.com/aerhard/linter-jing) when you would like to extend the linter's list of supported grammar scopes.
-If your file name extension is not supported there's no grammar scope available for s, you can either request to extend the list at https://github.com/atom/language-xml or create a local association in your `config.cson`:
+If there's no grammar scope available for your file name extension yet, you can either request to extend the list at https://github.com/atom/language-xml or create a local association in your `config.cson`:

 1. Open `config.cson` by pressing <kbd>Ctrl-Shift-P</kbd> and then entering `Open Your Config`
 2. Add or extend the `customFileTypes` property of `core`